 - On Query Statement Properties click on the Criteria tab.

-Copy the following WQL query to create SCCM collection for Windows 10 21H2 devices.
+Copy the following WQL query to create an SCCM collection for Windows 10 21H2 devices.
 The important information in this query is BuildNumber.
 We will use the build number (19044) in this query to group all Windows 10 21H2 PCs.

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_G_System_OPERATING_SYSTEM on SMS_G_System_OPERATING_SYSTEM.ResourceId = SMS_R_System.ResourceId where SMS_G_System_OPERATING_SYSTEM.BuildNumber = “19044“